Queizen30/lumt/index.md

 - [Minecraft Classic](https://classic.minecraft.net/) - Play Minecraft 0.0.23a_01 online (Official)
 - [Propertydle](https://joakimthorsen.github.io/MCPropertyEncyclopedia/propertydle/) - Like MCdle but with more categorys

+- [Prismarine Web Client](https://prismarinejs.github.io/prismarine-web-client/) - Not really a game, but a Minecraft client running in a browser (not a clone)

 # Resource packs

 ## Ressource pack generators